Loghman-Moradi/django-online-shop/README.md

 :white_check_mark: Shopping cart: Users can add products to the shopping cart and benefit from features such as saving the shopping cart in the session.

-:white_check_mark: Zarin Pal sandbox environment: using Zarin Pal API in the sandbox environment to test the payment process.
+:white_check_mark: Mr. Payment Sandbox Environment: Using the Mr. Payment API in a sandbox environment to conduct testing.

 :white_check_mark: Management of addresses: the ability to create and manage multiple addresses for users, including adding, editing and deleting addresses.